-Other ways to avoid the bank fee include maintaining a monthly balance of $300 on average or making a minimum of 1 Auto Savings transfer of $25 or more.
+Other ways to avoid the bank fee include maintaining a monthly balance of $300 on average or making a minimum of one Auto Savings transfer of $25 or more.

 9. TD Bank: TD Youth Account

-The account also includes access to the TD app with features such as TD MySpenf, which helps you keep track of your account.
+The account also includes access to the TD app with features such as TD MySpend, which helps you keep track of your account.

-Wells Fargo kids savings account can be set up in one of three ways.
+Wells Fargo Way2Save account can be set up in one of two ways.
 The first option is joint ownership, giving the kid access to the account while the adult joint account holder monitors the activity.

 The account includes access to Well Fargo Online once the child reaches 18 years of age and an optional ATM card.

-Another option is Minor by.
+Another option is ‘minor by account’.
 This gives the parent exclusive rights over the account, with the child gaining access on their 18th birthday.
-The final option is the UTMA/UGMA option, which follows all prerequisites of the law.

 Why Open Savings Accounts for Kids?

-Opening a savings account for a kid can help them get started on the right foot towards a healthy and bright financial future.
+Opening a savings account for a kid can help them get started on the right foot toward a healthy and bright financial future.

 Yet, saving money remains important.
-Many experts agree that we should be saving anything between 10 to 20% of our income just for retirement.
+Many experts agree that we should be saving anything between 10% and 20% of our income just for retirement.